Grant Stewart (rugby union): International career

 Stewart has played for the Scotland U17s, Scotland U18s and Scotland U19s age-grade sides.

 On 16 January 2019 Gregor Townsend named three hookers among seven uncapped players, for his Scotland Six Nations squad.
 Stewart was among those selected.

 Stewart earned his first senior Scotland cap against France in the Rugby World Cup warm up matches at Murrayfield Stadium on 24 August 2019.
+He followed that with 2 further caps against Georgia in 2019.

 Outside of rugby

 Stewart's family own a haulage firm.